Hilliard, Florida: Area roads

-Hilliard lies at the intersection of County Road 108 and US 1, which is also part of US 301 and US 23 as it runs south from the St. Mary's River to Callahan.
+Hilliard lies at the intersection of County Road 108 (CR 108) and New Kings Road (US 1), which is also part of US 301 and US 23 as it runs south from the St. Mary's River to Callahan.
 CR 108 is known as Second Street while passing through Hilliard; at this intersection is the only complete set of traffic signals in the town.
-There is also a blinking yellow light approximately two miles south, at the intersection of Old Dixie Highway and US 1.
+There is also a blinking yellow light approximately two miles south, at the intersection of Old Dixie Highway (CR 115) and US 1.

 Railroads

 The sole railroad line within Hilliard is the CSX Nahunta Subdivision, a former Atlantic Coast Line Railroad line which runs from the Jacksonville Terminal Subdivision in Jacksonville to the Savannah Subdivision in Savannah, Georgia.

 Air transport

 The Hilliard Airpark is a small, unpaved airstrip available for personal aircraft.
 This is a municipal facility, and has hangars available for those who want them.
-The Airpark can also be used as a landing site for helicopters to transport patients in urgent situations.
+The airpark can also be used as a landing site for helicopters to transport patients in urgent situations.
 The complex is located on Eastwood Road, across the street from Eastwood Oaks Apartments.